Henry Ruggs III Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Season Stats

-- Ruggs' 445 receiving yards (74.2 per game) are the best mark amongst the Raiders.
-He's been targeted 32 times, and has 20 receptions and two touchdowns.
+- Ruggs' 445 receiving yards (74.2 per game) lead the Raiders.
+He has 20 receptions on 32 targets with two touchdowns.

-- The Raiders, who rank 12th in the NFL in points scored, have dropped back to pass 61.7% of the time while running the football 38.3% of the time.
+- The Raiders, who rank 12th in the NFL in points scored, have attempted a pass 61.7% of the time while running the football 38.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ruggs' matchup with the Eagles.